Wotcnt/Polyrifringence-Engine/README.md

 ---

-> *Optional:*
+As a subtle signal of linguistic emergence, contributors and observers may **optionally** choose to add **“Polyrifringence”** and related vocabulary to their personal dictionaries or spell-checkers, recognizing its use here as a domain-specific term.

-> If you find yourself returning to the term **Polyrifringence** repeatedly while reading or experimenting,
+> If you find yourself returning to the term **Polyrifringence** while reading, experimenting, or discussing the system,
-> you may find it convenient to add it to your local dictionary or spell-checker.
->
+> adding it locally can reduce friction as the vocabulary becomes familiar.

-> This is not required - simply a practical step some readers choose as the vocabulary becomes familiar.
+This is not required.
+It is simply a practical convenience some readers adopt over time.

 ---

 #### ⚖️ Ethical Alignment